bekker-volodymyr/Unity-3D-JRPG/README.md

 # Description

-In this course project, developed during a university Unity course, I created a small scene where the player can battle ghost enemies in a JRPG style.
+In this course project, developed as part of a university Unity course, I created a small scene where the player can battle ghost enemies in a JRPG style.

-While working on this project, I mastered key Unity features, including:
+This project allowed me to gain in-depth experience with key Unity features, including:

-* controlling a character using CharacterController
+* <b>CharacterController</b> for smooth character control
-* using NavMesh for NPC navigation
+* <b>NavMesh</b> for intelligent NPC navigation
-* applying Cinemachine for multi-camera setups
+* <b>Cinemachine</b> for cinematic multi-camera setups
-* creating the game world using Terrain
+* <b>Terrain</b> for creating a detailed game world
-* implementing the State Machine pattern for managing animations and object behavior
+* <b>State Machine</b> for efficiently managing animations and gameplay logic

-This project provided me with valuable experience in Unity development, making me an ideal candidate for the role of Junior Unity Developer.
+In the future, I plan to continue improving my Unity skills and work on further updates and enhancements for this project.
+The experience gained during its development makes me an excellent candidate for the Junior Unity Developer role.

 <details>
  <summary>DEVLOGS | CHANGELOGS</summary>